The mixture of gases of which the earth's atmosphere is composed. It is chiefly made up of Nitrogen (about 78%) and Oxygen (about 20%).

 Fr.: production de paires

-Formation of an → electron and a → positron in the interaction of high-energy γ-ray photons, having at least 1.02 Mev, with an atomic nucleus (γ → e- + e+).
+The creation of an → elementary particle and its → antiparticle from a → boson.
+For example, the formation of an → electron and a → positron in the interaction of high-energy → gamma ray photons, having at least 1.02 Mev, with an → atomic nucleus (γ → e- + e+).
 The → rest masses of the electron and positron being 0.51 MeV each, the excess energy will be carried away by these two particles.
-The pair production is the inverse process to → pair annihilation.
+Pair production is the inverse process to → pair annihilation.

 Fr.: instabilité de paire